English - USA English - USA

 Hybrid Execution Models

-Off-Chain Matching (The Speed Layer): For high-frequency environments, the matching engine should live in a traditional low-latency stack.
-This ensures the UX is indistinguishable from a standard trading platform.
+• Off-Chain Matching (The Speed Layer): For high-frequency environments, the matching engine should run on a traditional low-latency infrastructure.
+This ensures a trading experience that is as fast and responsive as a conventional exchange.

-On-Chain Settlement (The Trust Layer): While matching happens in milliseconds off-chain, the “truth” is committed to a ledger (Polygon, Solana, or Ethereum) for finality.
-This ensures that funds are non-custodial or transparently audited, meeting 2026 standards for financial integrity.
+• On-Chain Settlement (The Trust Layer): While orders are matched in milliseconds off-chain, the final state is committed to a blockchain (such as Polygon, Solana, or Ethereum) for transparency and settlement.
+This enables non-custodial fund management or verifiable auditing, aligning with modern financial integrity standards.

 Step-by-Step Integration Workflow: A Technical Roadmap